bmndc/nokia-leo/README.md

 **Qualcomm Emergency Download mode**, commonly known as EDL mode, is a special engineering interface implemented on devices with Qualcomm chipsets.
 It lets you do special operations on the phone that only the device manufacturer can do, such as unlocking the bootloader, read and write firmwares on the phone's filesystem or recover from being a dead paperweight.
 Unlike bootloader or Fastboot mode, system files needed by the EDL mode resides on a separate 'primary bootloader' that aren't affected by software modifications.[^3]

 Booting into this mode, the phone's screen will briefly show the 'enabled by KaiOS' logo, then turn almost black as if it's off, but in fact it's still listening to commands over Qualcomm's proprietary protocol called Sahara (or Firehose on newer devices).
 With a [suitable digitally-signed programmer in MBN/ELF file format] and some instruction-bundled tools, the most popular one being QFIL (Qualcomm Flash Image Loader), one can send commands from a computer to the phone over USB.
 <hr style="font-family:monospace;"></details>

 You can also **force reboot** the phone by holding the top Power button and the # key at any time.

 EDL programmer for the international version of this phone (not TA-1324) can be found on BananaHackers' [EDL archive site] with hardware ID 0x009600e100420029 (a copy is available in the content of this repository).
-The US version of this phone has been signed with a different PK_HASH and needs a different firehose loader which we currently don't have in archive.
+TA-1324 version of this phone has been signed with a different PK_HASH and needs a different firehose loader which we currently don't have in archive.

 ### UART debugging testpoint
 [As discovered by atipls on Discord and @Llixuma], on the mainboard of the 6300 4G, there are 3 UART testing points in the order of TX, RX and GND just above the SIM2 slot.
 Shorting TX at 1.8V and GND takes you to Fastboot and Linux terminal interface.